oracle/python-oracledb/doc/src/api_manual/connection_pool.rst

     SessionPool came from the `Oracle Call Interface (OCI) session pool
     <https://www.oracle.com/pls/topic/
     lookup?ctx=dblatest&id=GUID-F9662FFB-EAEF-495C-96FC-49C6D1D9625C>`__.
 This
-    implementation is only used in the python-oracledb Thick mode and is not available in the Thin mode).
+    implementation is only used in python-oracledb Thick mode and is not available in Thin mode).

     .. dbapiobjectextension::